not-nexus/shelf-lib-js/README.md

     // Import the library.
     var shelfLib = require("./lib/app")("<URL where pyshelf is hosted>");

-    // Or, if you want verbose logging on the library
+    // Or, if you want verbose logging on the library:
     // var shelfLib = require("./lib/app")("<URL where pyshelf is hosted>", true);

     // Grab a reference to a bucket.